 Do you want to learn how to improvise in jazz and other styles?
-Olly presents a brand new series of videos on improvisation for beginners.
+Enjoy Olly's interactive videos on first steps in improvisation for beginners.

 1. Improvising confidently